Smoked char

 • Salt

-Preparation of the stain:
+Preparation of the brine:

-Accessories are available in the FIRE&FOOD shop!
+Accessories are available in the FIRE&FOOD Shop!

-To do this, close the smoke vent, keep the temperature at approximately 50 °C, and place the smoking chips directly onto the embers.
+To do this, close the smoke vent, maintain the temperature at approximately 50 °C, and place the smoking chips directly onto the embers.
 The denser the smoke, the richer the golden-yellow color will be.

-Recipe by Petra Bindeseil
+Recipe by Petra Bindseil

 Recipe from FIRE&FOOD Magazine 03/2025